- Education and Science»

 - Other suggests that at the very top of the pyramid placed a gold-sheathed capstone.

-Construction of the Great Pyramid of Giza
+Construction of the Great Pyramid

 Up until now, the question of how the pyramid was built remains a mystery.
 Scientists, engineers and architects are all seem to be uncertain on how the workers had abled to move heavy blocks of stone around the pyramid, piling up each other in nearly perfect precision.
 However, many theories were brought up, some were ridiculous though.
 One theory suggests that the workers made huge ramps/inclines enabling them to move block of stones around the pyramid.
 Wooden ledges were used to carry those stone blocks and levers were used to place the blocks into their final position.